School Etiquette

 Good discipline is a prerequisite of kids to enable school teachers to be able to teach a group of children the skills they will rely on for the rest of their lives.

 If School Etiquette in its many aspects is not spelt out for them, how are they to know what the boundaries are?
-For this reason we have provided some simple guidelines for kids to follow (please see below).

-It would help the education system immensely if children (including older students) arrived at school well disciplined, well mannered and respectful of adults.
-This web site provides a few pages related to
+It would help the education system immensely if children (including older students) arrived at school well disciplined, well mannered, obedient and respectful of adults.

 Kids Manners & Etiquette.

-Without the above, teachers would have an unruly bunch of juveniles following their own agenda and there would be chaos.
 Teach them the three R's before they get to school: Respect for self; Respect for others and to accept Responsibility for all their actions.

-Children’s lack of respect for adults shocks the older generation who were brought up under a much stricter regime.
-They fear that standards of behaviour in today's generation have slipped below acceptable limits.
 Examples of this are clearly seen everyday on TV, the streets, public transport and wherever young people gather in numbers.

 A lot of this behaviour is learnt from watching adults’ behaviour on TV and further reinforced by the behaviour of their own parents.
 The kids are simply emulating this deplorable adult conduct.